NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 ### 3. Continuous Growth

-NebulaStack is considered a long-term project that evolves together with its creator.
+NESTIMS is considered a long-term project that evolves together with its creator.

 ### 4. Openness